 - Sri Ekambareshwarar Temple – The biggest Shiva temple in the town.

-- The oldest Shiva temple in this town Sri Kailasanathar Temple
+- The oldest Shiva temple in this town is Sri Kailasanathar Temple.

 - Sri Varadharaja Perumal Temple – the biggest of Vishnu temples and the epicenter of Vishnu Kanchi.

-- Sri Vaikuntha Perumal Temple – the loveliest of Vishnu temple located in Shiva Kanchi.
+- Sri Vaikuntha Perumal Temple – the loveliest Vishnu temple located in Shiva Kanchi.